arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

+= 1.69 =

+* Fixed supressing of lightbox UI if the plugin is disabled by a setting or the `lbwps_enabled` filter.

 = 1.68 =

 * Fixed supressing of script output if the plugin is disabled by a setting or the `lbwps_enabled` filter.